Atlanta, Georgia. Photo by Andrew Ford Photography

 Atlanta Sports Venues

 Atlanta is uniquely positioned to host everything from marquee sporting events to amateur competitions.
+In fact, its well-rounded mix of modern venues, multiple tenured franchises, and companies and events that serve the sports industry earned it the No. 5 spot on the list of Best Sports Business Cities by Sports Business Journal in 2023.
 From flexible Atlanta event spaces to world-famous attractions, restaurants for all tastes and hotels for every budget, Atlanta will make a lasting impression on your athletes and attendees.

 Popular Sporting Event Venues

 Georgia World Congress Center

 The Georgia World Congress Center (GWCC) continues to be one of the nation's premier destinations for conventions, trade shows, film production, and much more.
 Located in the heart of downtown Atlanta, GWCC features 1.5 million square feet of prime exhibit space and is the world’s largest LEED-certified convention center.
 Consisting of three interconnected buildings, the GWCC offers a variety of flexible and dynamic spaces and hosts hundreds of world-class events each year, host indoor sporting activities such as basketball, volleyball, cheerleading, fencing, and more.
 Steps from the convention center’s doors, visitors will find 22-acre Centennial Olympic Park, The Home Depot Backyard and Mercedes-Benz Stadium.